felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 dragging you through it.
 Not all textbooks feature exercises and homework; some can be quite fun, relaxing, enlightening to read, without creating headaches or feeling like puzzles.
-A book you chose almost certainly contains the answer to the question that made you choose it.
-Imagine how you will feel when your book show you a new way to think about a specific problem you couldn't quite put your finger on.
-Personally, this is among the most freeing experiences I have felt yet.
+A book you chose almost certainly contains parts of the answer to the question that made you choose it.

+Imagine how you will feel when your book shows you a new way to think about a specific problem you couldn't quite put your finger on.
+Suddenly, a new connection occurs in your brain.
+Now, all you can see is the answer.
+Everything simply  makes  sense!
+Personally, this is among the most powerful and freeing experiences I have felt yet.
+It truly is a transcending moment that cannot overstated.

 Learning  does not have to be  a skill. **We are all lifelong learners.** What allows some people to learn faster than others is that they have created and